ijl/orjson/README.md

 * serializes `dataclass` instances 40-50x as fast as other libraries
 * serializes `datetime`, `date`, and `time` instances to RFC 3339 format, e.g., "1970-01-01T00:00:00+00:00"
-* serializes `numpy.ndarray` instances 3-10x faster than other libraries
+* serializes `numpy.ndarray` instances 3-10x as fast as other libraries
 * serializes to `bytes` rather than `str`, i.e., is not a drop-in replacement
 * serializes `str` without escaping unicode to ASCII, e.g., "好" rather than "\\\u597d"
-* serializes `float` 10x faster and deserializes twice as fast as other libraries
+* serializes `float` 10x as fast and deserializes twice as fast as other libraries
 * serializes arbitrary types using a `default` hook
 * has strict UTF-8 conformance, more correct than the standard library